 Ontario has released a guidance document to apply the cultural heritage policies of the 2014 Provincial Policy Statement.
 Consultation with Indigenous communities is often recommended but not always required.
 It’s time to have your say on how Indigenous communities are consulted through Ontario’s land use planning process!
 The deadline to comment to Ontario is November 17, 2017!
+[UPDATE - November 2018 - Ontario posted this proposal for a 45 day public review and comment period starting October 03, 2017.
+Comments were to be received by November 17, 2017.
+We and others provided comments, however, to-date, Ontario has not provided any updates on the status of this important guide.]

 In 2014, the Ontario released the new Provincial Policy Statement (PPS), which provides policy direction on matters of provincial interest related to land use planning and development.
 All decisions made under the authority of the Ontario Planning Act, including Official Plans, Zoning By-laws and development applications, “shall be consistent with” the PPS.